 - Building comprehensive understanding of Uganda’s risk by conducting a national risk assessment; developing and producing a National Risk Atlas; and developing Risk Database to collect and store all necessary information on national risks for easy access;

 - Building community resilience through undertaking detailed risk assessments at district levels; conducting community level vulnerability assessments to identify primary sources of vulnerability, using such information to develop community resilience plans and translating these plans into community resilience activities for disaster mitigation and prevention;

 - Mainstreaming resilience within sectors (building on the rationale that disasters cut across sectors), so as to effectively engage all the sectors in supporting community resilience by implementing disaster risk sensitive programs.
-This is done through institutional mapping and gap analysis, and developing and implementing sector based community resilience activities; and
+This was done through institutional mapping and gap analysis, and developing and implementing sector-based community resilience activities; and

 - Providing support to Kampala City, by: Developing a Disaster Risk Management and Resilience Strategy for Kampala; Providing training and support for risk-sensitive land use planning; Providing support to open mapping; Assessing building regulations for resilience in Kampala.

 - A Post Disaster Needs Assessment (PDNA) and disaster recovery training was delivered in February 2016, which aimed to strengthen the capacity for disaster response in line ministries.
 Three training events were conducted, with 100 people trained on DRM and 45 trained on PDNA and the disaster recovery framework.

 - An review of Uganda’s legal and institutional framework for DRR and CCA was conducted.